Are you searching “how to get a job in digital marketing?

 - You might visit your local chiropractor and notice he’s not ranking on the first page of Google for chiropractor terms and offer to help him on his or her website SEO.

-Whether you help a small business owner with their SEO, SEM, or social media marketing, define a clear marketing objective.
+Whether you help a small business owner with their SEO, SEM, or social media, define a clear marketing objective.
 Ideally, you want your work to bring fresh new leads to the business.
-You’ll know if your marketing campaigns are acquiring leads if you followed the digital marketing training courses outlined in the previous step.
+You’ll know if your marketing campaigns acquire leads if you follow the digital marketing training courses outlined in the previous step.

 After 30 days, create a Google doc and document how your online marketing campaign helped the small business.
 You’ll add this to your e-portfolio.
 More on this soon.